 When it comes to the hair game, Asian women have the advantage of being born with beautiful silky black strands.
 But this doesn’t make them shy away from scissors or hair dye.
-In fact, many of the freshest and boldest styles are copped from Asian beauties, so scroll below for top 30 hottest Asian hairstyles that anyone can – and should – try for their next salon appointment.
+In fact, many of the freshest and boldest styles are copied from Asian beauties, so scroll below for the top 40 hottest Asian hairstyles that anyone can – and should – try for their next salon appointment.

-Forget regular ponytail hairstyles and old-fashioned updos.
-Try something simple but yet trendy instead.
-Long and cropped, wavy and poker straight, layered and blunt, — the following hairstyles for Asian girls impress with their diversity and creativity.
+Whether you have thin, glossy hair or a thicker mane, there’s something for you in our compilation of the trending hairstyles.
+Long and cropped, wavy and poker straight, layered and blunt — the following hairstyles for Asian girls impress with their diversity and creativity.